uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 For the reasons above, Uyuni/SUSE Manager must not offer the possibility to issue the following operations on a registered CaaS Platform node:

-* Apply a patch
+* Apply a patch (if the patch is marked as interactive)
 * Mark a system to automatically install patches
 * Issue any power management operation via Cobbler
 * Perform an SP migration

 #### Forbidden packages related operations

-Special handling needs to be taken with the packages that are included in the `SUSE-CaaSP-Node` pattern:
+Special handling needs to be taken with the packages that satisfy the `patterns-caasp-Node-x.y`<sup>5</sup> pattern.
+At the time of writing, the pattern was satisfied with the following packages:

 - `caasp-config`
 - `cri-o`